fischerjulian/kubernetes-training-final-exam/Readme.md

 * Explain what you have done to run the system in Kubernetes.
   * Explain challenges, learnings and solutions.
   * For each component of the system explain your decision which Kubernetes resource has been used to run it.
+    * When using readiness, liveness and startup probes explain your probing strategy.
 * In case you have processed TODO in the source code of components
   * explain your changes and why you consider them to be improvements.
   * explain how you build the corresponding container images and what you had to do in order to use them.